awesome-neurodiversity/awesome-neurodiversity/README.md

 ## Maintained with ❤️ under [Recap Time Squad](https://recaptime.eu.org)

 Under [Community Lores](https://lorebooks.eu.org), our documentation arc for all things documentation projects and even this one, Recap Time Squad is currently where Andrei Jiroh mostly host his open-source projects like this.
+(Technically we moved it on 2023-06-07 as part of behind-the-scenes work to make this project more open.)

 **Trivia**: Did you know that Andrei Jiroh founded Recap Time Squad under its former name The Pins Team as a future YouTube channel in 2018, but in its current form is a hub for open source projects, whenever its software or not, among other things.